Permanent supportive and affordable housing.

 Support programs are typically provided by nonprofit and public agencies, with funding from public sources, donors and foundations.
 Residents of supportive housing, especially those with a history of housing instability or mental illness, are more likely to avoid re-incarceration, experience fewer visits to the emergency room and need fewer inpatient hospital stays, reducing public expenses overall.

-Rendering: Supportive Housing at People's Park
+Rendering: Supportive & Affordable Housing Building

 Zoom